-We evaluated Hampi's utility in analyzing context-free grammars, and compared Hampi's performance to a specialized decision procedure, CFGAnalyzer [1].
+We evaluated HAMPI's utility in analyzing context-free grammars, and compared HAMPI's performance to a specialized decision procedure, CFGAnalyzer [1].
 CFGAnalyzer is a SAT-based decision procedure for bounded versions of 6 problems (5 undecidable) that involve context-free grammars: universality, inclusion, intersection, equivalence, ambiguity, and emptiness (decidable).
-We downloaded the latest available version (released 3 December 2007) and configured the program according to the manual.
+We downloaded the latest available version3 (released 3 December 2007) and configured the program according to the manual.
+To avoid bias, we compared HAMPI to CFGAnalyzer only on the data provided by CFGAnalyzer developers.